Back to Creator Lab

 Average Male OnlyFans Income: Real Numbers

 Most guides give you three income tiers and call it a day.
 Here's what the numbers actually look like.
 The platform-wide average for male creators is $150-$180 per month.
 That includes every dead account, every guy who posted twice and quit, every page with zero promotion.
 It's a useless number for anyone serious about this.
 Active male creators — guys who post at least 3x a week, promote on 2+ platforms, and respond to DMs — average $1,500 to $7,500 per month.
 Big range, but it depends on niche, content type, and how long you've been at it.
+Plug in your numbers to see where you'd land.
+Compare that to what male strippers actually earn — $500-$2,000 per month average with zero schedule control and a 5-10 year career window.
+Male webcam models land in a similar range — averaging $409/week on cam sites with more flexibility but higher platform cuts.

 Male OnlyFans income tiers from beginner to elite showing earnings by level